jwo/jwo.github.com/source/_posts/2012-02-03-the-one-where-you-too-can-have-bootstrap-2-dot-0-and-compass-in-rails.markdown

 How to do these things?
 ----

-It's fairly simple to do thanks to the awesomeness that is Chris Epstein.
+It's fairly simple to do thanks to the awesomeness that is Chris Eppstein.
 Props also to Thomas McDonald for bootstrap-sass.

 In your gem file, do these things:

 ```
 gem "compass-rails", ">= 0.12"
-gem "bootstrap-sass", :git => "git://github.com/thomas-mcdonald/bootstrap-sass.git", :branch => "2.0"
+gem "bootstrap-sass", ">= 2.0"
 ```

 In your application.scss import bootstrap using sass, not sprockets.

 ```
 @import "bootstrap";
-@import "bootstrap/responsive";
+@import "bootstrap-responsive";
 ```

-I wish it were more interesting, but Chris Epstein made compass drop dead simple to integrate.
+I wish it were more interesting, but Chris Eppstein made compass drop dead simple to integrate.

-######Version Disclosure: This post worked with compass-rails 0.12, bootstrap css 2.0, rails 3.2, and a brand off bootstrap-sass.
+######Version Disclosure: This post worked with compass-rails 0.12, bootstrap css 2.0, rails 3.2, and bootstrap-sass.

+####UPDATE: updated the command to include bootstrap-responsive.
+Thanks [@rubysolo](http://twitter.com/rubysolo)